Pour point: Automatic method

 Under ASTM D5949, the test sample is heated and then cooled by a Peltier device at a rate of 1.5±0.1 °C/min.
 At either 1 °C or 3 °C intervals, a pressurized pulse of compressed gas is imparted onto the surface of the sample.
 Multiple optical detectors continuously monitor the sample for movement.
 The lowest temperature at which movement is detected on the sample surface is determined to be the pour point.

 Measuring the pour point of crude oils

 Two pour points can be derived which can give an approximate temperature window depending on its thermal history.
 Within this temperature range, the sample may appear liquid or solid.
-This peculiarity happens because wax crystals form less readily when it has been heated within the past 24 hrs and contributes to the lower pour point.
+This happens because wax crystals form less readily when it has been heated within the past 24 hours and contributes to the lower pour point.

 The upper pour point is measured by pouring the test sample directly into a test jar.
 The sample is then cooled and inspected for pour point as per the usual pour point method.
 The method usually gives higher pour point because the thermal history has not been cancelled by a prolonged thermal treatment.